davidclark495/TAApplication-Mirror/TAApplication/README.md

 PS4:
-    TAApplication has sign-in and register features, with users separated into 3 roles, Spplicants, Professors, and Admins.
+    TAApplication has sign-in and register features, with users separated into 3 roles, Applicants, Professors, and Admins.
 Each user has one role, and will see different pages/links based on that role.
 Both frontend and backend are independently secured and validated.